Akanksha321/NamedEntityRecognition/README.md

                             4. LabelledDataNER.csv <- Labelled each entities manually.

     │   ├── notebooks        <- contains ipnyb files with results to  get a quick glance.
-                            1. BiLSTM_CRF_NER.ipnyb <- Model for predicting tags.
+                            1. BiLSTM_CRF_NER.py <- Model for predicting tags.
     │
     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io

 --------